The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company bases the estimated discounted future net cash flows from proved reserves on prices and current costs in accordance with SEC requirements.
 Actual future prices and costs may be significantly different.
 Various factors, including lower SEC Defined Prices, market differentials, changes in estimates of proved reserve quantities, unsuccessful results of exploration and development efforts or changes in operating and development costs could result in future noncash write-downs of the Company's oil and natural gas properties.

-SEC Defined Prices for each quarter in 2014 were as follows:
+SEC Defined Prices for each quarter for the last 12 months were as follows:

 | SEC Defined Prices for the 12 months ended || NYMEX |